-35 Taking full advantage of the "go-shop" provision in its agreement with Prophet Equity, Silicon Storage engaged in what RiskMetrics called an "exhaustive go-shop process" (in an M&A Edge Analysis email on March 26, 2010), contacting 140 prospective buyers within the 45-day period.
+Taking full advantage of the "go-shop" provision in its agreement with Prophet Equity, Silicon Storage engaged in what RiskMetrics called an "exhaustive go-shop process" (in an M&A Edge Analysis email on March 26, 2010), contacting 140 prospective buyers within the 45-day period.

-36 It should also be noted that while not resulting in successful deal-jumps, the "go-shop" process did result in competing bids (and ultimately greater value to shareholders) in William Demant Holding S/A's acquisition of Otix Global and Kratos Defense and Security Solutions's acquisition of Henry Bros.
+It should also be noted that while not resulting in successful deal-jumps, the "go-shop" process did result in competing bids, and ultimately greater value to shareholders, in Charlesbank's acquisition of DEI Holdings, William Demant Holding S/A's acquisition of Otix Global, and Kratos Defense and Security Solutions's acquisition of Henry Bros.
 Electronics.
+In the KCI/Apax Partners situation, the "go-shop" process resulted in a joint offer during the "go-shop" period from two unnamed parties, which ultimately did not come to fruition.